Frank Bellamy: Career

 Bellamy's break from the Thunderbirds strip in the autumn of 1966 enabled him to work on an episode of the British TV series The Avengers entitled The Winged Avenger.
 The story featured a villainous strip cartoonist and Bellamy was asked to create all the illustrations used in the episode.
-He also designed the artist's studio set and the costume of the Winged Avenger himself.
+He also designed all art used in the artist's studio set and the costume of the Winged Avenger himself.
 Filmed in December 1966, the episode aired in February 1967.

 In June 1971, Bellamy began drawing the newspaper comic strip Garth which appeared in the Daily Mirror.
 This was the period in which intense competition with the new tabloid The Sun encouraged large helpings of nudity to be seen in British tabloids, and the strip reflected this.
 Bellamy's style was much more vivid than that of the original artist John Allard, and he was probably brought in to spice up the strip.
 Jim Edgar had been writing the strip since 1966 and shared the by-line credit with Bellamy.
-Bellamy applied all the graphic tricks in his arsenal from stippling and crosshatching to chiaroscuro inking to create a modern and eye-catching look for Garth unlike anything else appearing in newspapers at the time.
+Bellamy applied all the graphic tricks in his arsenal from stippling and cross-hatching to chiaroscuro inking to create a modern and eye-catching look for Garth unlike anything else appearing in newspapers at the time.

 Bellamy worked continuously on Garth for the next five years, although drawing in black and white rather than colour gave him time to maintain a number of other regular commissions.
-During this period he drew the first comic strips The Sunday Times had ever run in its magazine as non-fiction journalism.
+In 1969 he drew the first comic strips The Sunday Times had ever run in its magazine as non-fiction journalism.
 He also regularly produced illustrations for the BBC's Radio Times television listings magazine, in particular for the Doctor Who television programme.

 Frank Bellamy died suddenly in 1976, at the height of his powers.
 He had plans for many projects, including a Western strip he was to write himself, inspired by the spaghetti westerns of Sergio Leone, three silent pages of which appeared in issue 1 of the Denis Gifford-edited "Ally Sloper" comics magazine, but no others were completed.

 The Society of Strip Illustration (co-founded by Denis Gifford) named one of its awards after Bellamy: The Frank Bellamy Award for Lifetime Achievement.